 Content writers also need to work on improving their writing styles.
 They will need to take inspiration from the greats.

-One thing that aspiring writers in the content writing career in 2021 can do is to begin their content writing career under a professional.
+One thing that aspiring writers in the content writing career in 2021 can do is to begin their content writing career with a professional.
 This will help them learn new skills in content writing quickly so they can shorten their learning curve.

 It is hard to find a mentor these days, so the best thing to do would be to get trained by people who have been working in the content writing industry for many years.